sablokgaurav/genome_annotation_clean/README.md

-# Genome_Annotation_Clean
+# genome_annotation_clean
-A parallel encoded cluster computing Genome annotation cleaner that will take a genome annotation file and will clean them for the annotations and prepares for the machine learning.
+cleaning the genome annotations and prepares for the machine learning.
 I am putting the code for the pandas, polars, numpy, BASH and R.
 Gaurav Sablok \
 Senior Postdoctoral Fellow \
 Faculty of Natural and Agricultural Sciences Room 7-35, \